MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 Reflection Camera Position)
 ```

-===== Drawing the Reflection =====
+## Drawing the Reflection

-Now that we’ve calculated the necessary components for the Reflection Camera View Matrix, we can proceed to //draw the reflection onto a texture//, typically a ''%%RenderTarget2D%%''.
+Now that we’ve calculated the necessary components for the Reflection Camera View Matrix, we can proceed to *draw the reflection onto a texture*, typically a <b>`RenderTarget2D`</b>.
 To accomplish this in our code, we can integrate the previously calculated values into our rendering process.
 The following snippet demonstrates how this can be achieved:

 ```csharp
  private void DrawReflection(Matrix world, Matrix view, Matrix projection, GameTime gameTime)